 - Metal Scream: "WWWHHHHHHYYYYYYY!!!" from "Sabotage".
 In fact, most of that song is screamed, yelled or shouted.

 - Monkey Morality Pose: Sneakily referenced on the cover◊ of Check Your Head.
-MCA is wearing sunglasses, Mike D is covering his mouth, and Adrock is wearing a woolen cap.
+Ad-Rock is wearing sunglasses, MCA is covering his mouth, and Mike D is wearing a woolen cap.

-- Non Indicative Title: "Paul Revere" does not concern the historical figure, nor his historic ride.
+- Never Trust a Title: "Paul Revere" does not concern the historical figure, nor his historic ride.
 It's the name of Ad-Rock's horse, who disappears after he's introduced.

 - N-Word Privileges: "Like John Holmes, the X-rated nigga".
 To be fair, it's rapped by Q-Tip.

-- Origin Story: "Paul Revere" tells the story of how the trio got together.
+- Origin Story: "Paul Revere" tells the (imagined) story of how the trio got together.

-- Pirate: "Rhymin' and Stealin'" is a rap song about being pirates.
-And it's awesome.
-The Led and Sabbath samples help a lot.
+- Pirate: "Rhymin' and Stealin'" is a rap song about being pirates, and it's awesome.
+The Zeppelin and Sabbath samples help a lot.